wgzhao/easybase/README.rst

 -  easy using

--  support HBase Thrift 2 protocol
+-  support HBase Thrift 2 protocol(HBase Thrift 1 is NO longer supported)

 -  using `thriftpy2 <http://github.com/thriftpy/thriftpy2>`__ instead of
    old thriftpy